maneshthankappan/DC-SWIDS_Framework/README.md

 GUI Class (Window):Defines the main window for the application using PyQt5.
 It includes functionality to start network scanning, switch between different GUI screens, and display network clients and logs.
 * **Execution and Event Handling**:Functions to search for clients by modifying the network interface to monitor mode, handle application closing, and retrieve vendor information based on MAC addresses are defined.At the end of the script, the GUI application is initialized and executed, which sets up the main window and enters the application event loop.
 * **Detection Threads**:These threads monitor for specific types of network traffic and analyze it for potential malicious activities, such as jamming attacks and rogue access points, by sniffing and analyzing packets.

+* ##### macaddresses.json:
+This file is utilized by the "DC-SWIDS_script.py" to retrieve the vendor details of connected clients by using their MAC addresses

 ## How to run the SWIDS